Fedolodic/data-structure-and-algorithms-visualizer/explainer.md

 ## Boyer-Moore Majority Vote
 The Boyer-Moore majority vote algorithm finds a majority element in a sequence, if one exists, in linear time and constant space.
 It keeps a current candidate and a counter that is increased when the same value is seen and decreased otherwise.
 After one pass, the candidate is the potential majority element, which can be verified with a second pass.

+## Next Greater Element (Monotonic Stack)
+The next greater element problem asks for each element in an array to find the next element to its right that is larger, or `-1` if none exists.
+A common solution processes the array from right to left while maintaining a stack that is strictly decreasing.
+Elements are popped from the stack while they are less than or equal to the current value, leaving the top of the stack as the next greater element.
+The current value is then pushed onto the stack.